Lang: enLang: el

 On completing the course the participants will:

-• Analyze the coexistence of intellectual property rights and competition law and its practical significance
+• Analyse the coexistence of intellectual property rights and competition law and its practical significance

 • Understand the central position of intellectual property rights in the economy